th7mo/notes/paragraph-width.md

 [^2]: Discovered by Eric A. Meyer explained in [this blog post](https://meyerweb.com/eric/thoughts/2018/06/28/what-is-the-css-ch-unit/) about the `ch` unit.

 Fonts can however vary in their width.
 It is best to experiment width the value on each font to determine the best paragraph width.
+Be careful with using the `ch` unit when using system fonts (`system-ui`).
+Because different operating systems have different system fonts the width is not consistent across all devices.